-From: L. Michael Hall 2019 Neurons #57 December 30, 2019 How to be a Professional Communicator #12
+From: L. Michael Hall 2019 Neurons #58 December 30, 2019 Professional Communicator #12

 CRITICAL THINKING OR ITS LACK WHEN COMMUNICATING

 I began this series of articles by identifying a set of communication distinctions.
 You can think of each of those distinctions as presenting one aspect of critical thinking-a distinction which if you ignore, or don't know how to make, would doom your communications to be vague, imprecise, and sloppy.
 Consequently, you would be more likely to create mis-understanding rather than deliver a clear message.